Kriya Yoga

 Family Legacy: Tinkori Lahiri, Lahiri Mahasaya’s own son, played a crucial role in preserving the direct lineage of Kriya Yoga.
 His focus was on maintaining the purity and continuity of his father’s teachings.
 In contrast, other disciples, like Yukteswar Giri, expanded the interpretations and applications of Kriya Yoga, creating broader contexts and modern adaptations.
 This dynamic illustrates how spiritual legacies can be both preserved and adapted over time.

-If you’d like to join our community of Kriyaban’s, join us at the Self-Realization Fellowship in Lakewood, Colorado.You can check the calendar to see which Thursday evenings we meet for meditation, and which Saturday mornings we have long meditations, or show up any Sunday from 9-11 followed by fellowship conversation.
-I want to say that it’s not for everybody, because there’s an altar (similar to the one at the top of the page), cheesy or mystical chanting depending on your disposition, prayers to the guru’s of the lineage, to Jesus, heavenly father, divine mother, and beloved God, and long bouts of silent meditation, and it may not be everybody’s style, but I have very much enjoyed the benefits from having guru’s teachings read to me, meditated upon, and then discussed during fellowship tea!
-Everybody is friendly, even if some are “weird” 🙂 introverts really loved meditation, after all!
+If you’d like to join our community of Kriyaban’s, join us at the Self-Realization Fellowship in Lakewood, Colorado.
+You can check the calendar to see which Thursday evenings we meet for meditation, and which Saturday mornings we have long meditations, or show up any Sunday from 9-11 followed by fellowship conversation. it may not be everybody’s style, so it’s not for everybody: there’s an altar (similar to the one at the top of the page), chanting (which depending on your disposition you may think its mystical or cheesy!), prayers to the guru’s of the lineage, to Jesus, heavenly father, divine mother, and beloved God, and long bouts of silent meditation.
+I have very much enjoyed the benefits from having guru’s teachings read to me in fellowship, and encouraged each other in meditation, and discussed during fellowship tea!

 This page is for educational purposes only, to help you see what you need to do to become ready for Kriya initiation.
 You can prepare the soil and make it fertile to sprout the powerful seed of self-realization.